Visit360/docs/Specfications_eng.md

 * Select Polytech panoramas to Edit
 * Add hotspots for each panorama
      - Door: allows navigation from one panorma to another
      - Information pop-up: displays static information
+* Export visit into a JSON file
 * Edit the MiniMap based on the floor plan :
     - Add points of interest
     - Associate panoramas